top of page

 Your trauma will either be acute, chronic, or complex.
 Acute trauma is trauma from a single event.
 Chronic trauma is trauma from a repeated experience over a long period like abuse or domestic violence that has been ongoing.
 And complex trauma is trauma from multiple traumatic events.

-If you are having symptoms of trauma, it is not because you are fragile, weak, or broken.
+If you are having symptoms of trauma, here's a ray of light.
+It is not because you are fragile, weak, or broken.
 You are human.
-The factors that cause a person to experience PTSD are things that are beyond human control and so trauma can happen to anyone.
-You are not alone.
-Trauma, unfortunately, is all too common.
+The factors that cause a person to experience PTSD are things that are beyond human control, so trauma can happen to anyone.
+You're not alone.
+Trauma, unfortunately, is prevalent in America today.

 Even though the symptoms of trauma are painful, the good news is that recovery from trauma is possible.
-It takes time and each person’s timeline is different, but there is healing if you get help.
+It takes time, and each person’s timeline is different, but there is healing if you get help with trauma therapy.
 It is not possible, however, if you just try to “buck up” and “walk it off” on your own.
-No one recovers from trauma alone, but if you will reach out to a trained therapist, there is evidence that talk therapies such as Cognitive Behavioral Therapy (CBT) and EMDR (eye movement, desensitization, reprocessing) that deal with your memories, thoughts, and feelings about the event or events are effective to help you overcome the distress, pain, and dysfunction of trauma.
+No one recovers from trauma alone, but if you will reach out to a trained therapist, there is evidence that talk therapies such as Cognitive Behavioral Therapy (CBT) and EMDR (eye movement desensitization reprocessing) that deal with your memories, thoughts, and feelings about the event or events are effective to help overcome the distress, pain, and dysfunction of trauma.

-In the safe space of the therapy room, you will be able to process your emotions and memories about the traumatic event and face your anxieties and fears.
+In the safe space of the therapy room, trauma therapy will be enable you to process your emotions and memories about the traumatic event and face your anxieties and fears.
 You’ll learn skills that will help you cope and live your daily life.
 You will learn what triggers your trauma and how you react.
-You’ll be able to tell your story, find peace, confront your abuser if that is your goal.
+You’ll be able to tell your story, find peace, and confront your abuser if that is your goal.

 As you do this work, you will be rewiring your brain through something called neuroplasticity.
 The amazing fact is that the pathways in your brain can mold and change over time.
-That means that, with the right therapy work, you can rehabilitate your brain that was damaged by trauma.
-As your brain begins to heal and return to normal, you will begin reclaiming your life.
+That means that, with the right trauma therapy work, you can rehabilitate your brain that was damaged by trauma.
+And, as your brain begins to heal and return to normal, you will begin reclaiming your life.

 Trauma therapy is focused on three aspects:

-Coping.
-Your therapist will use therapies like Cognitive Behavioral Therapy (CBT) or EMDR (eye movement, desensitization, reprocessing) to give you skills to cope with your symptoms such as feeling fearful or being on edge around people.
+Your therapist will use therapies like Cognitive Behavioral Therapy (CBT) or EMDR (eye movement desensitization reprocessing) to give you skills to cope with your symptoms such as feeling fearful or being on edge around people.

-Your therapist will work with you to find the therapy method that is best for you.
+Your therapist will work with you to find the therapy method best for you.

 This is a concern of people with PTSD, the idea that if you’re not in a state of vigilance, you won’t be ready to take action should another terrible event happen.
 But the state of hyper-vigilance where you shut down your emotions and internal responses in order to deal with something that might happen externally goes against your brain’s wiring and your biology.
 Healing can never happen in that state.
-You will stay shut down, dissociated, and prone to negative coping behaviors.
-You can learn to be relaxed and calm while still being present and engaged.
+You'll stay shut down, dissociated, and prone to negative coping behaviors.
+In trauma therapy, you can learn to be relaxed and calm while still being present and engaged.
 And when you do, you will find yourself becoming more able to tolerate and process normal emotions.